voxgig/podmind-plugins/wordpress/plugin/README.md

 # Podmind Plugin

 - The plugin is in the initial stages of development.
-Thus, it isn't yet available on WordPress.org website.
+Thus, it has yet to be available on the WordPress.org website.
 - To install it, generate and upload the source code zip file.

 ## Install